Nasdaq Composite Tops 6000 for First Time

 Class A shares of Facebook are up 27% in 2017, with analysts estimating the firm will report quarterly earnings of $1.12 a share in May, according to FactSet, supported by data pointing to sustained growth in its advertising revenue.
 The firm had reported earnings of 52 cents a share in the year-earlier period.

 It is the Nasdaq's first thousand-point jump since the dot-com era, when it took 49 trading days to climb to 5000 and exuberance for tech stocks helped companies like the now-defunct Pets.com go public.
-Later in the year 2000, the Nasdaq erased 37% in 10 weeks and didn't close above 5000 again until March 2015.
+The Nasdaq erased more than 30% in 10 weeks from a peak close on March 10, 2000, and didn't close above 5000 again until March 2015.

+Valuations have backed off the levels they reached in 2000.
+As of Monday, companies in the Nasdaq traded at roughly 28 times their past 12 months of earnings, according to Thomson DataStream, compared with 69 times on March 10, 2000.

-Technology firms now make up less than half of the index by market weight, versus about 65% in March 2000, according to Nasdaq Inc. Shares of consumer, health-care and financial companies represent a growing share of the index.
+The index has also become more diverse, with technology firms now making up less than half of the index by market weight, versus about 65% in March 2000, according to Nasdaq Inc. Shares of consumer, health-care and financial companies represent a growing share of the index.

 "There will be a few big winners, but many fewer than people think," said David Rainey, portfolio manager of the Hennessy Focus Fund.
 Mr. Rainey's fund has invested in Alphabet, but stayed away from newer entrants to the market like Snapchat parent Snap Inc., citing the relative risks of investing in younger technology companies with shorter track records of profitability.